OnToologyUser/medred/README.md

 Project web site: [MedRed](https://www.hevs.ch/fr/mini-sites/projets-produits/aislab/projets/medical-research-data-acquisition-platform-14092)

+## MedRed ontology

+In the context of the project, the MedRed ontology has been developed, with the goal of representing clinical data acquisition metadata.
+The ontology is available at (http://w3id.org/medred/medred#)

 ### Evaluations

+The ontology was validated with a set of heterogeneous instruments from the REDCap shared library.
+Due to licnsing terms these cannot be freely shared, but we provide references for each one below.

 1. Owens JA, Spirito A, McGuinn M. The Children's Sleep Habits Questionnaire (CSHQ): psychometric properties of a survey instrument for school-aged children.
 Sleep 2000, Dec 15; 23 (8):1043-51
 2. Wallston KA, Rothman RL, Cherrington A.Psychometric properties of the Perceived Diabetes Self-Management Scale (PDSMS).J Behav Med.
 2007 Oct;30(5):395-401.
 Epub 2007 May 24.